 Evaluating How Risky You Are

 Many underwriters use a template structure, a common form of writing that allows them to summarize the information in a structure that is recognizable.
-This structure allows for the summary to include all the pertinent information which allows insurance companies to make more proper evaluation about the information presenting in the attending physician’s statement.
+This structure allows for the summary to include all the pertinent information which allows insurance companies to make a more proper evaluation of the information presented in the attending physician’s statement.

 How Insurers Interpret Your Attending Physician Statement

-Insuring that the attending physician statement is accurately summarized is a vital part of providing accurate information to the insurance company when they make decisions about life insurance policies.
-One mistake or misrepresentation can be costly the person applying for the life insurance or the company itself.
+Ensuring that the attending physician’s statement is accurately summarized is a vital part of providing accurate information to the insurance company when they make decisions about life insurance policies.
+One mistake or misrepresentation can be costly to the person applying for the life insurance or the company itself.

 You could apply for a plan with several different companies but results could be all over the place because no insurer has the same requirements for how they handle no medical exam life insurance plan.

-If you’re looking to get life insurance coverage, and you’ve been declined in the past, or you have pre-existing conditions, this plans could be an excellent option for you.
+If you’re looking to get life insurance coverage, and you’ve been declined in the past, or you have pre-existing conditions, this plan could be an excellent option for you.

 The first advantage is life insurance is open for all!
 Health issues?
 You can get a plan.
 Pre-existing problems?
 You can get a plan! with a no medical exam, your health won’t keep you from getting a policy.

-However, every advantage has its disadvantage, and the biggest one is that these plans will cost more per monnth than a policy that requires a medical exam.
+However, every advantage has its disadvantages, and the biggest one is that these plans will cost more per month than a policy that requires a medical exam.
 The purpose of the exam is to let the insurer know what your overall health is.
-Without the picture, they are taking a much greater risk by giving you life insurance and by taking that risk it’ll end up hurting your wallet more than you originally realized.
+Without the picture, they are taking a much greater risk by giving you life insurance, and by taking that risk it’ll end up hurting your wallet more than you originally realized.

-Lastly, is that the insurance company can limit how coverage you can buy.
+Lastly, is that the insurance company can limit how much coverage you can buy.
 Many companies will only allow you to purchase around $250,000 of life insurance.
-Unfortunately for many this won’t cover all they need it to.
-If you need more than this, your only option is buying two of them.
+Unfortunately for many, this won’t cover all they need it to.
+If you need more than this, your only option is to buy two of them.

-Don’t let some of this knowledge discourage you from buying insurance and protecting your families finances from future debt.
-Our advisors are able to help you find the perfect plan for you and your family.
+Don’t let some of this knowledge discourage you from buying insurance and protecting your family’s finances from future debt.